What The Menendez Brothers' Life In Prison Is Really Like

 They started an art mural project at the prison

-While Lyle and Erik Menendez have focused much of their attention on helping both people in prison and victims of abuse in the outside world, they have also taken on a large creative project as well.
+While Lyle and Erik Menendez have focused much of their attention on helping both people in prison and victims of abuse in the outside world, they have also taken on a large creative project.
 Robert Rand told A&E True Crime, "Both brothers are working together on a large mural being painted on the gray concrete walls at the prison."

 Advertisement

 Although Erik has certainly helped move the plan forward, Lyle is the one behind the idea and has even grander aspirations of expanding the project to include an outdoor recreation area as well, says Rand in his blog, The Menendez Murders.
 A lot of support has also been offered to see the mural completed.
-Not only have volunteers from the art department of San Diego State University agreed to design the murals, but Home Depot has even stated it will provide some of the supplies needed.
+Not only did volunteers from the art department of San Diego State University agree to design the murals, but Home Depot even announced that it would provide some of the supplies needed.

-The brothers hope for a retrial with new evidence
+The brothers hoped for a retrial with new evidence

 Due to the many years of abuse Lyle and Erik Menendez suffered at the hands of their father, Jose, juries considered convicting the brothers of manslaughter, rather than murder.
 Even after the two were arrested in 1990 and tried shortly after, their cases originally ended in mistrials because juries could not decide if they should be sentenced for murder or manslaughter.
 Robert Rand also voiced his opinion on the matter and told A&E True Crime, "The streets of California are not safer because Erik and Lyle Menendez are locked up in prison."